co-cart/co-cart/readme.txt

 ## 🛒 Built for developers, by developers

 CoCart was born out of frustration with **no existing solution on the market**.
-As beautiful as it functions, the API is just as flexible with you, the developer, in mind.
-We spend an unfathomable amount of time making the API a joy to work with.

-We invest our time into fully abstracting our API so you can focus on building a headless store.
-Integrate with CoCart in days, not months.
+As beautiful as it functions, the API is just as flexible with you, the developer in mind making the API a joy to work with so you can focus on building a headless store in days, not months.

 ★★★★★
 > Amazing Plugin.
 I’m using it to create a react-native app with WooCommerce as back-end.
 This plugin is a life-saver!
 [Daniel Loureiro](https://wordpress.org/support/topic/amazing-plugin-1562/)

 ### 📦 Serious about going headless?

-Try out more features and unlock your stores potential.
-Upgrade to complete the API with additional features that help you develop your store to it's full potential.
+Unlock your stores full potential.
+Upgrade to complete the API with additional features that help you develop your store further.

 [See what else we have in store](https://cocartapi.com/pricing/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink).